Rightweighting Glass Wine Bottles

 Distributors, Global Brands and Supermarkets

 Distributors, global brands and supermarkets are all rightweighting, sometimes in partnerships.
-In 2019, Accolade Wines, the fifth largest wine company in the world, introduced a 330 g standard bottle.
-Meanwhile, Kingsland Drinks worked with Tesco to introduce lighter bottles and with the Co-op reduced a 650 g bottle to 484 g, and a 460 g bottle to 400 g.
+In 2019, Accolade Wines, the fifth largest wine company globally, introduced a 330 g standard bottle.
+Meanwhile, Kingsland Drinks worked with Tesco to introduce lighter bottles and, with the Co-op, reduced a 650 g bottle to 484 g and a 460 g bottle to 400 g.

 Viña Santa Rita Estates, Chile